Saturday, 12 April 2014

 I was not to be kept long in doubt.
 Shouldering their loads, the two Indians picked their way across the stony river-bed toward the precipitous cliff.
 At the very base of the overhanging wall a narrow, scarcely-visible trail had been cleared, cut, and cleaned from among the debris fallen from above.
 It wound about enormous masses of rock, passed through a tunnel-like aperture under piled-up fragments of precipice, zigzagged this way and that, and finally came to an end.
 Pointing dramatically ahead,

 exclaimed : “Look, sir!
-The house of the
+The house of the king!”

 Before us the bare, rocky playa came to an end.
 The river flowed in a broad, swift expanse stretching from bank to bank, burbling musically over miniature rapids.
 Above our heads rose the cloud-hung precipice.
-On the farther shore the land sloped gently upward to a high hill crowned with jungle, and rising, tier after tier, to the distant mountains.
+On the farther shore the land sloped gently upward to a high hill crowned with jungle, and then, rising tier after tier, to the distant mountains.

-Up from the pebbly beach stretched a broad sweep of smooth greensward dotted with clumps of lime, palm, and orange trees; and upon the summit of the grassy hill stood a large hut, its thatched roof of palm leaves gleaming like gold in the afternoon sunshine.
+Up from the pebbly beach stretched a broad sweep of smooth greensward dotted with clumps of lime, palm, and orange trees, and upon the summit of the grassy hill stood a large hut, its thatched roof of palm-leaves gleaming like gold in the afternoon sunshine.

 He was a stocky, sturdy youth and, as I learned later, no less a personage than the Crown Prince.
 Truly we were being received with high honours!
-He was thoroughly democratic, however, and, having greeted me in his own tongue—not a word of which was intelligible to me—he commenced chatting volubly with my two Indian boys.
+He was thoroughly democratic, however, and having greeted me in his own tongue—not a word of which was intelligible to me—he commenced chatting volubly with my two Indian boys.

 We were to cross the stream in his canoe, it appeared, though it seemed impossible that our party and our dunnage could be ferried across the swirling river in such a tricky craft.
 But it would not do to show my doubts in the presence of royalty, and so, as it was a case of trusting to the canoe or swimming, I followed my men and belongings into the dug-out.

-THE SHAYSHAN KING.
+THE SHAYSHAN KING

 Almost instantly I discovered that King Polu understood Spanish perfectly, and after this our conversation proceeded in that language.
 I soon found that the King of the Shayshans was a most remarkable man for a Central American Indian.
 Unlike his fellows, he was as stoical and reserved as any Sioux or Apache, and he possessed all the eloquence, the love of the dramatic, and the power of simple, poetical expression of a North American Indian.